-- 7.1 Fortunately these situations are rare, but if a baby should die or is stillborn after 24 weeks of pregnancy, the Maternity Scheme will still apply. - 7.2 Any problems experienced before the 24th week of pregnancy would be covered by the Council's normal Sickness Scheme. - 7.3 The Clerk should contact the employee to discuss the employee's needs in these circumstances.
+- 7.1 Fortunately, these situations are rare, but if a baby dies or is stillborn after 24 weeks of pregnancy, the Maternity Scheme will still apply. - 7.2 Any problems experienced before the 24th week of pregnancy would be covered by the Council's normal Sickness Scheme. - 7.3 The Chief Officer will contact the official to discuss the official's needs in these circumstances.
 Details of external support agencies may be provided where appropriate.